kartiksaxena532/RNStarter-with-Tailwind/README.md

-This is a starter packe for expo app \
+Implementing app in tailwind css which is naitvewind for expo/ react native